-On May 18, 2021, staff will orally report to the City Council any changes recommended by the BEC as a result of this report.
-Changes requested by the City Council will be incorporated into the proposed budget, and staff will bring the final proposed budget back to the BEC on June 10, 2021.
-With Council approval, a public hearing on the proposed budget will be scheduled for June 22, 2021, during which staff will present the final proposed budget inclusive of any changes previously requested by Council and request adoption of the proposed FY 2021/22 Annual Budget.
-The line-item budget will be uploaded to the City's Budget Portal for public access by July 1, 2021.
+On June 22, 2021, the City Council will hold a public hearing on the FY 2021/22 budget proposed for adoption.
+Following adoption of the budget, the line-item budget will be uploaded to the City's Budget Portal for public access by July 1, 2021.
 The development of formal budget publications will follow; when complete, those publications will be made available in hard-copy format in the City Clerk's Office and City libraries, and in electronic format at the City's Budget website (https://riversideca.gov/finance/budget.asp).
 Immediately following the conclusion of the current budget process, staff will turn their attention to transitioning the City to a Priority Based Budget methodology for the next budget cycle.